slhck/ffmpeg-normalize/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] Your operating system
 - [ ] Your Python version / distribution (`python --version`)
 - [ ] Your ffmpeg version (`ffmpeg -version`)

-If you do not fill out this information, your bug report may be closed.